 Template Organization / Utilization Based on Category and Shipping Cost & Method

-Ideally, you would have one template for each category within eBay Motors with a few category variants for products that have drastic swings in shipping cost but exist in the same category.
+Ideally, you would have one template for each category within eBay Motors with a few category variants for products that have drastic swings in shipping costs but exist in the same category.

-Reduce Risk of Overselling with a Conservative Marketplace Inventory Buffer
+Reduce the Risk of Overselling with a Conservative Marketplace Inventory Buffer

 Whether it is online or in a store, there are tens of thousands of powersports enthusiasts shopping at any moment.
 Popular items will have major runs where 5-10 products are sold in a day.
 Furthermore, when items move to close-out or are about to move to close-out, the bigger dealers come in and buy all of the product at once.
 For many reasons including the above, you should not have low Marketplace Inventory Buffers.
 1 or 2 is considered dangerous.
 4 is average.
 6 is safe.

 Some people have a higher tolerance for overselling than others; if your store is below standard or in danger of going below standard then you should employ a buffer of 7.
-Same goes for sellers that are new to eBay.
+The same goes for sellers that are new to eBay.

 Realistic Inventory Lead Times